PavithraDarapaneni/Linux-System-Programming/File Management.md

     return 0;
 }
 ```
-## Write a C program to copy the contents of one file to another?
+## 7.Write a C program to copy the contents of one file to another?
 ```c
 #include <stdio.h>
 #include <stdlib.h>